Healing Sounds, LLC

-Healing Sounds Music Therapy, LLC prides ourselves on having highly qualified professionals as a part of our team.
+Healing Sounds, LLC prides ourselves on having highly qualified professionals as a part of our team.
 With diverse backgrounds and educations, we can provide a wide variety of services for the Central Virginia Community.
+Established in 2009, Healing Sounds has been proudly serving the Central Virginia Community, and outlying counties with integrity, quality and compassion.

 Megan Martin, MA, MT-BC

-Megan is a board certified music therapist, founder, and Co-Director of Healing Sounds Music Therapy, LLC.
+Megan is a board certified music therapist, founder, and Co-Director of Healing Sounds, LLC.
 Hailing from the west end of Richmond, Megan grew up immersed in music through school and church.
 In college, she discovered her passion for helping others through the power of music.
 Megan completed her undergraduate studies at East Carolina University and her Master of Arts at St. Mary-of-the-Woods College.
 Her internship was with the Central Wisconsin Center for Developmental Disabilities in Madison, WI.
 In 2009, Megan opened up Healing Sounds Music Therapy, LLC , a private music therapy agency serving the needs of a variety of individuals and communities.
 Megan’s focus is with hospice care, Alzheimer’s patients and their families, expectant families and birth work, wellness, and supervision for other professionals in the field.
 Megan also has additional training in Health Rhythms drum circle facilitation, the Bonny Method of Guided Imagery and Music, and Music Therapy Assisted Childbirth.
 Megan is passionate about using group music experiences to promote wellness, the use of music at the beginning, as well as end of life, and helping other music therapy business owners grow their own practices.
-In her spare time, you can find her teaching group exercise classes at Midlothian Athletic Club and leading contemporary worship music at Three Chopt Presbyterian Church.
+In her spare time, you can find her teaching group exercise classes at Midlothian Athletic Club and ACAC Midlothian.

 Anna McChesney, MS, LPC, MT-BC